Cayson-S/Fraud-Detection/README.md

 <br></br>

 <p>&emsp;The second model, a support vector machine (SVM), was also trained on the data.
 In general, an SVM separates data by placing a hyperplane between classes.
 When using a non-linear SVM, the SVM expands the data to a higher dimension where the data becomes linearly separable.
-An example of a non-linear SVM is shown in Figure 2.
+An example of a non-linear SVM is shown in Figure 1.
 In the figure, the non-linear SVM can separate the purple class from the blue class surrounding it.</p>

-<p>&emsp;The second model, a support vector machine (SVM), was also trained on the data.
-In general, an SVM separates data by placing a hyperplane between classes.
-When using a non-linear SVM, the SVM expands the data to a higher dimension where the data becomes linearly separable.
-An example of a non-linear SVM is shown in Figure 1.
-In the figure, the non-linear SVM can separate the purple class from the blue class surrounding it./p>

 <br></br>